-As mentioned in Note 1, PFM will also provide licensing to PFI as part of the new agreement.
-In exchange for the service, PFI will pay PFM a license fee of \$1,400, which is payable in 14 equal annual payments of \$100 starting July 2021 through July 2035.
-The licensing begins in July 2021.
-Consequently, no income was recorded in connection with this license agreement for the year ended June 30, 2021.
+As mentioned in Note 1, PFM provides licensing to PFI as part of the new agreement.
+In exchange for the service, PFI agreed to pay PFM a license fee of \$1,400, which is payable in 56 equal quarterly payments of \$25 starting October 2021 through July 2035.

-The total amount of monetary support provided by PFM to PFI was \$4,953 and \$757 in 2021 and 2020, respectively.
+The total amount of monetary support provided by PFM to PFI was \$169 and \$4,953 in 2022 and 2021, respectively.

-14. Risk and uncertainties PFM invests in various investments.
+15. Risk and uncertainties PFM invests in various investments.
 Investments are exposed to various risks, such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investments, it is at least reasonably possible that changes in the values of investments will occur in the near term and that such changes could materially affect the amounts reported in the Consolidated Statements of Financial Position.